 Actually the iAbacus does start with evidence!
-The individual user’s judgement – as they slide the bead – is based on their professional nous, or practical intelligence, of their known circumstances.
-I have found that teachers, indeed nearly all professionals I have worked with, are able to make such a judgement very quickly and invariably accurately, without having to plough through the kind of “evidence” that outsiders need.
+The individual user’s judgement – as they slide the bead – is based on their professional intelligence of their known circumstances.
+I have found that nearly all professionals I have worked with are able to make such a judgement very quickly and invariably accurately, without having to plough through the kind of “evidence” that outsiders need.
 I’m thinking of inspectors, reviewers, and evaluators who have little, or no knowledge of a specific workplace.

 All this is why the iAbacus was designed as an iterative process – you can go back and forth easily to modify and update any stage of the process.
 The key issues it tackles and enhances are the professionals’ understanding of the intimate relationship between their judgement – the criteria being used by others (and themselves) to judge – the evidence needed to justify, or prove that judgement and then an analysis of why this is and how it may be different.
 This all leads to the critical final step of taking action to make, or sustain, progress.

 I still believe the iAbacus is unique in its approach.
 In a deliberate way it is a classic counselling, or coaching process, respecting the professional’s perspective but it is strengthened by the rigour and science of: evidence based, criterion referenced judgement, analysis and action.